synw/django-instant/docs/src/custom_chans.rst

    INSTANT_STAFF_CHANNELS = ['$mychannel2']
    INSTANT_SUPERUSER_CHANNELS = ['$mychannel3']

-Now you can setup the client-side handlers for you channels:
+Now you can setup the client-side handlers for your channels:

 Create a ``{% instant/extra_clients.js %}`` template that contains something like: